OSVVM/DpRam/README.md

 # DpRam Library
 The DpRam is a behavioral model for a DPRAM/BRAM.
-It also includes a DpRamManager verification component to drive the inteface to the DpRam behavioral model.
+It also includes a DpRamManager verification component to drive the interface to the DpRam behavioral model.

 ## Testbenches are Included